destinygg/destinypositions/docs/politics.md

 At the same time, though, there is a big difference between a group of 10 men versus a group of 9 men + 1 women.
 When hiring the 10th person for this group, if a man and a women have similar credentials, it might benefit the group a lot more to hire the women - the group would gain a different perspective and it would be more well-rounded.

 A great anecdote showcasing this concept is the software engineers who developed the first successful facial recognition software.
-As the story goes, when the engineers were refining their algorithms and testing them out, they were testing on themselves and people in their local area.
+As the story goes, when the engineers were refining their algorithms, they were testing on themselves and people in their local area.
 It was only later, when the technology got to be used in a more widespread fashion, that they realized it had [problems categorizing black faces](https://www.wired.com/story/best-algorithms-struggle-recognize-black-faces-equally/).
-If the team had had even one black engineer, it might have helped the team to catch this problem early on, resulting in a higher-quality and more well-rounded product.
+If the team had had even one black engineer, it might have helped them catch this problem early on, resulting in a better product.

 Anecdotes aside, what does the data say?
 Research tends to show that [diversity does tend to have benefits](https://www.scientificamerican.com/article/how-diversity-makes-us-smarter/), but [it isn't completely one-sided](https://hbr.org/2016/07/why-diversity-programs-fail).